Raising awareness of the services available to the local retired Gurkha community

 The Gurkha Welfare Trust case study

-Promoting relationships between older people and the communities they live in, helping to raise awareness of the services available to them and improving inclusion are key focuses across all of Anchor Hanover’s retirement housing properties and care homes.
+Promoting relationships between older people and the communities they live in, helping to raise awareness of the services available to them and improving inclusion are key focuses across all of Anchor’s retirement housing properties and care homes.

-Anchor Hanover’s Community Partnership team and Rob Podmore, Location Manager at St Clements Court in Farnborough, have been working with Gurkha Welfare Officer, Gary Ghale, to help raise awareness of the housing options Anchor Hanover can offer the over 55s.
+Anchor’s Community Partnership team and Rob Podmore, Location Manager at St Clements Court in Farnborough, have been working with Gurkha Welfare Officer, Gary Ghale, to help raise awareness of the housing options Anchor can offer the over 55s.

 Rob explains: “Working in retirement housing for many years, both Jackie and I recognise that for older people from different backgrounds and cultures, finding the right support and care can sometimes be difficult if English isn't their first language.